The One Boutique Consultancy Metric That Tells It All

 The Rev/FTE ratio will also show the collective power of the consultants as sales and business development agents.

-I often observe that boutique consultancy owners are the primary—if not sole—drivers of business development.
+I often observe that boutique consultancy owners are business development's primary—if not sole—drivers.
 While this is expected in the initial stages of the consultancy’s maturity, it’s crucial for the business development efforts to evolve as the consultancy matures.

-At this point, sales and business development should become a collective responsibility shared by every consultant on the team, decentralising the effort and leveraging the collective expertise of the entire firm.
+At this point, sales and business development should become a collective responsibility shared by every consultant on the team, decentralising the effort and leveraging the firm's collective expertise.

 The most high-performing boutique consultancies I’ve enjoyed working with are collective business development machines.
 And they don’t even engage in traditional ‘client chasing’.